apache/nuttx/configs/sam4e-ek/README.txt

                      only discusses PDC-based HSMCI DMA (although there is a DMA channel interface definition for HSMCI).
 So this is effort is dead-in-the-water for now.
+         2014-05-15: The HSCMCI driver has been recently updated to support PCD DMA.
+That modified driver, however, has not yet been tested with the SAM4E-EK

          2014-05-14: The touchscreen interface was successfully verified.

          2014-05-14: The LCD interface is fully implemented.
 However, there is still a bug in in the LCD communications.
 The LCD ID is read as 0x0000 instead of 0x9325.